 Harper Government Consults Canadians on the Next Phase of the Roadmap for Canada's Linguistic Duality

-FREDERICTON, Aug.
-30, 2012 /CNW/ - On behalf of the Honourable James Moore, Minister of Canadian Heritage and Official Languages, the Honourable Bernard Valcourt, Associate Minister of National Defence and Minister of State (Atlantic Canada Opportunities Agency) (La Francophonie), today consulted official-language minority communities in Fredericton on their priorities in one of a series of pan-Canadian Government consultations on official languages.
+MONTREAL, July 9, 2012 /CNW/ - On behalf of the Honourable James Moore, Minister of Canadian Heritage and Official Languages, Jacques Gourde, Parliamentary Secretary to the Minister of Public Works and Government Services, for Official Languages and for the Economic Development Agency for the Regions of Quebec, today consulted official-language minority communities in Montréal on their priorities in one of a series of pan-Canadian Government consultations on official languages.

-"Our Government recognizes the importance of Canada's two official languages to our communities, our culture, and our history," said Minister Moore.
-"We are committed to protecting, celebrating, and strengthening our linguistic duality.
-We are consulting Canadians on the best path so that we can all benefit."
+"Our two official languages are an advantage for Canadians and our businesses, both at home and abroad," said Minister Moore.
+"We are committed to protecting, celebrating, and strengthening linguistic duality.
+We are now consulting with Canadians about the best ways to proceed so that everyone benefits."

-"These consultations are an excellent opportunity for Canadians—both Anglophones and Francophones—to share their thoughts on the challenges and priorities related to official languages," said Minister Valcourt.
-"I invite all Acadians in the Atlantic region to take part."
+"These consultations are an excellent opportunity for citizens of Quebec to share their thoughts and help us identify the challenges and priorities related to official languages," said Mr. Gourde.

 The Harper Government has undertaken extensive consultations to meet with Canadians from all provinces and territories.
-In addition to Fredericton, consultations are being held in Victoria, Edmonton, Regina, Winnipeg, Toronto, Ottawa, Sudbury, Montréal, Québec City, Moncton, Charlottetown, Halifax, St. John's, Whitehorse, Yellowknife, and Iqaluit.
+In addition to Montréal, consultations are being held in Victoria, Edmonton, Regina, Winnipeg, Toronto, Ottawa, Sudbury, Québec City, Fredericton, Moncton, Charlottetown, Halifax, St. John's, Whitehorse, Yellowknife, and Iqaluit.
 Consultations will also be held in smaller communities across Canada.

 In addition, an online forum will enable Canadians who cannot take part in the consultation sessions to share their viewpoints.